3ds Max Guidelines

 High IOR for Metalness

-This setting is available in the Cloud interface on upload, or it can be enabled in the CLI using the --iorToMetalness
+However to support old high-IOR workflows, DCC Importer has an option to gracefully convert these into proper PBR metals.
+This setting is available in the Web Platform interface on upload, or it can be enabled in the CLI using the --iorToMetalness flag.

 Note that enabling this setting will cause it to be applied to all materials in the scene.